wasfree/uptrends-go-sdk/docs/HttpEngineStep.md

 `func (o *HttpEngineStep) HasRequestBody() bool`

 HasRequestBody returns a boolean if a field has been set.

+### GetResolvedIpAddress

+`func (o *HttpEngineStep) GetResolvedIpAddress() string`

+GetResolvedIpAddress returns the ResolvedIpAddress field if non-nil, zero value otherwise.

+### GetResolvedIpAddressOk

+`func (o *HttpEngineStep) GetResolvedIpAddressOk() (*string, bool)`

+GetResolvedIpAddressOk returns a tuple with the ResolvedIpAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResolvedIpAddress

+`func (o *HttpEngineStep) SetResolvedIpAddress(v string)`

+SetResolvedIpAddress sets ResolvedIpAddress field to given value.

+### HasResolvedIpAddress

+`func (o *HttpEngineStep) HasResolvedIpAddress() bool`

+HasResolvedIpAddress returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)